Blind-Striker/clash-royale-client-dotnet/README.md

 * [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)

 ## Features
-* Depedency injection friendly (can also be used standalone, see below)
+* Dependency injection friendly (can also be used standalone, see below)
 * Supports async and sync (via extension method, see below) calls.

 ## Builds status